Zerobrofan/Assignments/README.md

 This repo holds all of my assignments during university.

-You'll find various programming languages here so check them out!
+You'll find various projects using all kinds of languages here so check them out!